Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 However, once you’ve decided to get the vaccine when it’s available to you, what happens after you receive that long-awaited shot?

 Unfortunately, the vaccination won’t work like a light switch to flip off your risk for COVID-19 right away.
-And it’s possible that you’ll experience some side effects.
+It’s possible that you’ll experience some side effects.
+And you should talk to your doctor about whether to temporarily stop certain disease-modifying medications to help improve the vaccine’s effectiveness.

 Here is exactly what you should do from the moment you receive your vaccine and onward to monitor for symptoms and protect yourself from future coronavirus infection.